grate-driver/grate/Vertex-Shader-ISA.md

 ## Overview

 The Tegra vertex shader ISA is a relatively straight-forward implementation of the Shader Model 2 instruction set (minus the flow control bits).
-The instruction set seems to be a strict subset of the NV30 vertex-shader, with control flow related features stripped.
+The instruction set seems to be a strict subset of the NV30 vertex-shader.

 Each instruction contains up to two operations; one 4-component vector ALU (arithmetic logic unit) operation, and one 1-component SFU (special function unit) operation.
 The result of both units is a 4 component-vector, limited by a write-mask.